The Crisis in Burma

 Several ethnic clashes that occurred during the summer of 2012 are indicative of the direct effects of this discriminatory rhetoric.
 In particular, an 8 June riot by the Rohingya in Maungdaw, located in Rakhine (formerly Arakan) State, resulted in the death of several Arakanese and the gross destruction of property.
 This violent episode was allegedly carried out in response to an incident in May 2012, in which an Arakanese woman was raped and killed by three men believed to be Muslim.
 A second Rohingya riot occurred on 9 June in Sittwe, which led to the displacement of 100,000 individuals.
 The following day, President Sein declared a state of emergency, which effectively transferred power to the Burmese Army and resulted in a wave of violence unleashed by state security forces.
 The conflict over the summer subsequently prompted President Sein to tell a representative of the United Nations High Commissioner for Refugees (UNHCR) that Rohingya were not welcome in Burma, and that they should be “placed in refugee camps or deported.”

 It is important to note here as well that while the Rohingya have been subjected to some of the most severe and systematic human rights abuses in Burma, the government’s hostilities against the people of Kachin State have also intensified.
 Kachin, which is located in northern Burma, borders the People’s Republic of China.
 As such, economic interests on behalf of both the Burmese and Chinese governments have led to several issues in the State.
 Beginning in June 2011, when the Burma Army broke a 17-year ceasefire agreement with the KIO [Kachin Independence Organization] by attacking a Kachin Independence Army (KIA) outpost, the military has committed human rights violations including land confiscation, torture, physical and sexual violence, and murder.
-As news reports have indicated, much of this antagonism and abuse is due to the existence of an oil and gas pipeline, which bisects Burma and runs directly through Kachin State.
-The oil from this pipeline is transported and sold to China.
-Not only is daily life in Kachin State disrupted by the government’s desire to profit from this pipeline, but the abuses incurred by the Kachin, as well the resulting loss of land and complete lack of compensation regarding the profits from the oil transports, has severely impacted this ethnic group’s ability to live in a stable and conflict-free environment.
+As news reports have indicated, much of this antagonism and abuse is due to the existence of a gas pipeline, which bisects Burma and runs directly through Kachin State.
+The gas from this pipeline is transported and sold to China.
+A parallel oil pipeline is also under construction.
+Not only is daily life in Kachin State disrupted by the government’s desire to profit from this pipeline, but the abuses incurred by the Kachin, as well the resulting loss of land and complete lack of compensation regarding the profits from the transports, has severely impacted this ethnic group’s ability to live in a stable and conflict-free environment.

 Violence against the Rohingya in particular has drawn attention from a myriad of international actors.
 In response to the 2012 violent clashes, the International Crisis Group asserted that “widespread ethnic violence in Rakhine State, targeting principally the Rohingya Muslim minority, has cast a dark cloud over the reform process.”
 Similarly, the Global Centre for RtoP noted in a November 2012 publication that recent sectarian violence had left 89 dead and more than 32,000 displaced, with a majority of victims of violence being Rohingya.